 Approximately 75% of SRT’s efforts are allocated to field patrolling and monitoring.
 Everything depends on this work: without accurate information about the rhino population’s performance trends, SRT cannot make decisions about regional tourism, Ecological Carrying Capacity, make recommendations to MET about the target animals to be translocated etc. Monitoring the rhinos continues to be the prime activity.

-The project aims to build capacity amongst its own staff and Rhino Rangers operating within 11 communal conservancies through presentation of revised, structured courses in Basic and Advanced rhino monitoring skills.
+The project, building capacity amongst its own staff and Rhino Rangers, operates within 11 communal conservancies through presentation of revised, structured courses in Basic and Advanced rhino monitoring skills.
 The 11 conservancies that have signed the Memorandum of Understanding for the training, provision of equipment and incentives to Rhino Rangers are:

 • #Khoadi !Hoas